 Notes before you start:

-Though I may look long, this advance planning guide will help you to consider all aspects of your event and support you in delivering a successful and safe event.
+Though It may look long, this advance planning guide will help you to consider all aspects of your event and support you in delivering a successful and safe event.

 Not all of this template may be relevant for you depending on the size and nature of your event.